Abhi1922106/Bank_Loan_Prediction/README.md

 14. Online- Does the customer use internet banking facilities?
 15. CreditCard- Does the customer uses a credit card issued by Bank?

+Language Used:- Python.
-Language Used:- Python, Python libraries: NumPy, Pandas, Matplotlib, Scikit learn , Seaborn
+Python libraries: NumPy, Pandas, Matplotlib, Scikit learn , Seaborn

 Task :-1.
 Build a model that will help to identify the potential customers who have a higher probability of purchasing the loan.
 2. Used classification model to predict the likelihood of a liability customer buying